Harmonica-Men/Password-Manager/README.md

 As the administrator I want:

-- access the file that's stored the content of the accounts and passwords.
+- Access the file that's stored the content of the accounts and passwords.
-- the passwords itself are encrypted.
+- The passwords itself are encrypted.

 # A Step By Step Guide